best privacy and security apps (1)

 Whether you’re noting down your weekly shopping list or keeping track of a work project, the Notesnook app helps keep your notes safe with end-to-end encryption.
 You can save and share information with zero tracking or spying.

-You can add videos, images and file attachments to your notes and export them at any time.
+You can add videos, images and file attachments to your notes and export them anytime.
 The app will remain locked even if your device is unlocked, which stops anyone from stumbling upon your private information.
-Don’t worry if you’re not connected to a network — you can make notes offline and sync them instantly when you’re back online.

 Available on: iOS & Android